bb2qqq/pythonstudy/tech_lab/vim_skill/vim_tutorial.md

 ** Long-line navigation **

-When you have a long-line, which shows like multiplelines on screen and is actually a single line.
+When you have a long-line, which shows like multiple lines on screen and is actually a single line.
 You can do these to navigate:

     gj      Scroll down a visual line